1946–1970: Growing Up in New Haven

 “The first time I visited, I knew I had finally found a school that teaches the traditions of the world’s cuisines.
 It’s the best culinary school in the world.”
 Paul Bocuse, world-renowned French chef

-2000: At the Hyde Park campus, the Apple Pie Bakery Café opens to enhance the baking and pastry curriculum.
+2000: At the Hyde Park, NY campus, the Apple Pie Bakery Café opens to enhance the baking and pastry curriculum.
 People immediately flock to “the café” to enjoy the sumptuous baked goods and café cuisine available for takeout or to enjoy in the restaurant’s sophisticated yet casual atmosphere.

 2001: As the curriculum expands its focus on world flavors, the CIA opens the Colavita Center for Italian Food and Wine in Hyde Park.
 Devoted to the study of the culinary traditions of Italy, the Colavita Center includes the new home of the college’s Ristorante Caterina de’ Medici, educating students in the Italian regional cuisines.